bensultan1985/bensultan1985/README.md

 - 👋 Hi, I’m @bensultan1985
-- 👀 I’m interested in building apps that help people learn and achieve.
+- 👀 I’m interested in building apps that help people learn and complete important tasks.
 - 🌱 I’m currently learning Angular and bettering my understanding of React/Redux.
 - 💞️ I’m looking to collaborate on building interesting, useful apps.
 - 📫 How to reach me: bensultan1985@gmail.com